 Whether you’re a motorsport enthusiast or just looking for an exciting weekend, Budapest’s Grand Prix is the perfect opportunity to experience a totally different side of Hungary.

-Budapest is full of buildings, bullet holes, and brilliant stories from this era, all of which will be presented by a knowledgeable guide who will make the sites and sounds of the past come alive.
+Budapest is full of buildings, bullet holes, and brilliant stories from this era – and you’ll be able to explore the remnants of the Iron Curtain, see traces of the 1956 uprising, and dive into tales of espionage with the help of a knowledgeable guide who will make the sites and sounds of the past come alive.

 Grab your hostel buddies, get your detective hat and your magnifying glass, and try to solve the puzzles at one of the many escape rooms around the city.